jepeake/Imperial-EIE-Notes/COMP60001 - Advanced Computer Architecture/Notes (Markdown)/Dynamic Scheduling/Tomasulo.md

 - - -

-- *common data bus: dynamically managed to forward the result from functional units that produce it to functional units that depend on it - without going through registers
+- ***common data bus**: dynamically managed to forward the result from functional units that produce it to functional units that depend on it - without going through registers

- - *registers have tags overwritten with the functional unit they depend on - so even if an instruction execution finishes after the value has been overwritten, that value will just be ignored by the register monitoring the data bus*
+ - ***registers have tags overwritten with the functional unit they depend on** - so even if an instruction execution finishes after the value has been overwritten, that value will just be ignored by the register monitoring the data bus*

-- *register is more of a tag that connects dependencies - rather than storing a value*
+- ***register is more of a tag that connects dependencies** - rather than storing a value*
-- *at issue time, we are dynamically decoding the dependency structure of the program & arranging the forwarding wiring based upon this*
+- *at issue time, we are **dynamically decoding the dependency structure of the program** & arranging the forwarding wiring based upon this*

 ****